-During the most recent two fiscal years, we engaged Ernst & Young LLP to provide us with audit and tax services.
-Services provided included the audit of annual financial statements, interim review of unaudited quarterly financial information and review of filings with the SEC, audit of internal control over financial reporting, consultation on financial accounting and reporting matters.
-The following table summarizes the aggregate fees billed for professional services provided to the Company by Ernst & Young LLP for the years ended December 31, 2023 and 2022:
+During the most recent two fiscal years, we engaged Ernst & Young LLP to provide us with audit, audit-related and tax services.
+Services provided included the audit of annual financial statements, audit of internal control over financial reporting, interim reviews of unaudited quarterly financial information and reviews of filings with the SEC.
+The following table summarizes the aggregate fees billed for professional services provided to the Company by Ernst & Young LLP for the years ended December 31, 2024 and 2023:

-Year Audit Fees Audit- Related Fees Tax Fees All Other Fees Total Fees 2023 \$9,781,200 \$342,700 \$1,196,136 \$11,320,036 2022 \$7,427,455 \$463,000 \$ 886,155 - \$ 8,776,610
+Audit- Year Audit Fees Related Fees Tax Fees All Other Fees Total Fees 2024 \$8,422,753 \$385,700 \$1,758,670 \$10,567,123 2023 \$9,781,200 \$342,700 \$1,196,136 - \$11,320,036

 Audit Fees.
-Audit fees are fees and out-of-pocket expenses for the consolidated financial statements, including the audit of internal control over financial reporting and the review of the Company's quarterly reports on Form 10-Q, as well as required audits of certain subsidiaries and required review of SEC filings, including with respect to equity offerings.
+Audit fees are fees and out-of-pocket expenses for the audit of the Company's consolidated financial statements, the audit of the Company's internal control over financial reporting, interim reviews of the Company's quarterly reports on Form 10-Q, required audits of certain subsidiaries and required reviews of SEC filings, including with respect to equity offerings.

 Audit-Related Fees.
-Audit-related fees include fees for a service and organization control report for a subsidiary and fees for the performance of agreed upon procedures on certain information included within private placement memoranda corresponding to the issuance of collateralized debt and attest services related to servicing operations.
+Audit-related fees include fees for a service organization control report for a subsidiary, an employee benefit plan audit, and the performance of agreed upon procedures on certain information included within private placement memoranda corresponding to the issuance of collateralized debt.